-Students seeking to pursue a polytechnic diploma can consider the Humanities grade as one of the relevant subjects in computing the L1R4 aggregate.
-In addition for students intending to enrol in the School of Humanities and Social Sciences in polytechnics as well as courses related to tourism and hospitality will also find their mastery of Humanities at 'O' Level will prepare them with foundational knowledge.
+Students seeking to pursue a polytechnic diploma can consider the Humanities grade as a subject when computing the ELR2B2 aggregate.
+In addition, for students intending to enrol in the School of Humanities and Social Sciences in polytechnics as well as courses related to tourism and hospitality will also find mastery of Humanities will prepare them with foundational knowledge.